Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 I’m sure you’ve been in the camp wondering, ‘”WHY am I always tired?”
 I’m sleeping well.
 Maybe I need to take more vitamins!”

+Your fatigue may be a result of overtraining and/or underfueling.
 This can translate to a lack of energy when running.

-The mechanism behind this goes like this.
-Low blood sugar from undereating can act as a stressor on the body, therefore waking you up.
+Furthermore, low blood sugar from undereating can act as a stressor on the body, therefore waking you up.
 You also won’t sleep well if you feel hungry.

 Studies have linked undereating with a reduction in deep sleep.